Close Banner

 Maximize Your Time at Universal Studios Hollywood - Waterworld

 WaterWorld is the biggest show in the park.
 Arrive early if you want to see it.
-The Animal Actors and Special Effects shows closed permanently on Jan.
-9, 2023.

 The Nighttime Lights at Hogwarts Castle takes place during certain seasons, such as select nights of spring break and summer.
 You can catch smaller acts in the Wizarding World such as the Triwizard Spirit Rally.
 During the Christmas season, catch the Holiday Frog Choir along with The Magic of Christmas at Hogwarts Castle and Grinchmas shows.

 Shows normally begin in the late morning, so if you arrive at or before park opening, this gives you plenty of time to experience The Wizarding World and Lower Lot attractions (which have much shorter wait times early in the day) before the shows start.
-The shows offer rest for your tired flippers in the afternoon.
+The shows offer some much-needed rest for your tired flippers in the afternoon.

-13. Use the Single Rider Lines
+Use the Single Riders Lines

-Maximize Your Time at Universal Studios Hollywood - Single Riders Line
+Universal Studios Hollywood Tips to Maximize Your Time - Single Riders line sign

-If you don't mind splitting up your party on a ride, the Single Rider lines are the fastest way to get on a ride without having a Universal Express Pass.
+If you don't mind splitting up your party on a ride, the Single Riders lines are the fastest way to get on a ride without having a Universal Express Pass.
 You can't beat a free way to skip the line!
 It's one of our top tips to maximize time at Universal Studios Hollywood.
 There are minimum Universal Studios height requirements for tadpoles to ride without an adult, so make sure they measure up first.

-Attractions with Single Rider lines:
+Attractions with Single Riders lines:

 • Harry Potter and the Forbidden Journey